ramapriyan912001/tp/docs/UserGuide.md

 * Deletes the person at the specified `INDEX`.
 * Deletes the person from any groups of which the person was a member.
+* If the contact was the only member of a group, that group will now be deleted.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * Since the command deletes the contact based on the list visible to the user, it is necessary for the user to be viewing a list of contacts when utilising this command.
 This means that the user must have entered a `findcontacts` or `contacts` command just prior to entering the `deletecontact` command.